5331 Pleasant View Rd. Memphis, TN 38134

 Drop Off

-Drop off is between 9:00 and 9:30am, Monday – Friday.
+Drop off is between 9:00 and 10:00am, Monday – Saturday.
 Drop off is early, so we have time to monitor the dog’s behavior.
 We want to be sure your pup acclimates properly and isn’t in distress.
 If there are any issues with your pup, we will contact you, immediately.

 We do offer drop off prior to your scheduled training day, as long as we have room.
 If your schedule requires an early drop off, please schedule it well in advance.
-Please keep in mind that there is an additional $45.00 charge per additional night.
+Please keep in mind that there is an additional charge per additional night.

 At drop off, one of our staff members will go over feeding times and amounts, your pup’s kennel needs, (blankets etc.) daily medical needs, and any other direction you would like to give us, in regard to your pup’s care.

 We do understand how precious your pup is to you.
 If you have any reservations about drop off, please do not hesitate to give us a call.
-We want to make the drop process as smooth and easy for you as possible.
+We want to make the drop off process as smooth and easy for you as possible.

 Drop Off Location

-West Tennesee K9 – 5331 Pleasant View Rd.
+West Tennessee K9 – 5331 Pleasant View Rd.
 Memphis TN 38134

 Shot Records